-- The 11U tournament will feature 24 teams. - Every team will be placed into a pool of four (4) teams and will compete in round robin play in its pool, playing three games over Days 1 and 2. - Teams will be seeded following pool play using the "Standings Tie-Breakers" rules below.

-- The pool-winning teams (Seeds #1 from each pool) and two wild card teams (determined by overall W-L record and "Standings Tie-Breakers" rules below) will be seeded #1-#8 and begin a single-elimination bracket-style playoff on Saturday, including the quarterfinals and semifinals. - Teams seeded #9+ will play in two consolation games over the final two days of the tournament.
+- The 11U tournament will feature 24 teams. - Every team will be placed into a pool of four (4) teams and will compete in round robin play in its pool, playing three games over Days 1 and 2, weather permitting. - Teams will be seeded following pool play using the "Standings Tie-Breakers" rules below. - The pool-winning teams (Seeds #1 from each pool) and two wild card teams (determined by overall W-L record and "Standings Tie-Breakers" rules below) will be seeded #1-#8 and begin a single-elimination bracketstyle playoff on Saturday, including the quarterfinals and semifinals.

-GAME PLAY

-General Rules
+GAME PLAY General Rules

-- All team rosters must have a minimum of 13 players and 2 coaches.
+All team rosters must have a minimum

+- of 13 players and 2 coaches.
 Rosters should not exceed 20 players. - A "mandatory play" rule will not be enforced at the Futures Invitational.
-However, it is encouraged that all healthy players on the roster participate in the tournament. - In an effort for fair play and competitive balance.
-USA Baseball recommends that each athlete participate in a minimum of eight (8) innings or five (5) at-bats for position players, and/ or a minimum of three (innings) or nine (9) batters-faced for pitchers throughout the event. - The USA Baseball Tournament Director will predetermine all home and away team assignments in all pool play games.
-The higher seed will serve as the home team throughout all bracket-round and consolation match-ups (E.g., #6 vs. #1; #1 is the home team).
+However, it is encouraged that all healthy players on the roster participate in the tournament. - In an effort for fair play and competitive balance, USA Baseball recommends that each athlete participate in a minimum of eight (8) innings or five (5) at-bats for position players, and/or a minimum of three (innings) or nine (9) batters-faced for pitchers throughout the event. - The USA Baseball Tournament Director will predetermine all home and away team assignments in all pool play games.
+The higher seed will serve as the home team throughout all bracketround and consolation match-ups (E.g., #6 vs. #1; #1 is the home team).